History and Facts

 In 1976, a new air traffic control tower was built on the south side of the passenger terminal.
 The old tower, located further north on the field was later taken down.

 In 2017 the airport started a total main reconstruction of the main runway, the largest project in the airport's 78 year history.
-The runway reconstruction project is a three year project that will completely rebuild the airport's main runway.
+The runway reconstruction project was a three year project that completely rebuilt the airport's main runway.

 Current Terminal Building With Amenities

 As time went on, and Bismarck grew, plans for a new terminal were born and in the spring of 2005, the City of Bismarck completed construction and inaugurated the new 70,000-square-foot terminal, which is used today.
 The terminal building is 57 feet tall with sky painted vaulted ceilings, a geothermal heating and cooling system, and a state of the art baggage handling system.

 Other amenities include a restaurant with beer and wine service, business kiosks with plug-in internet access, and wireless internet.
 The new building is located just northwest of the old passenger terminal, which was demolished after moving into the new building.

 United Express added scheduled service to the airport August 1, 1992.
 They operate direct flights from Bismarck to Denver, Colorado.
 Low cost carrier Allegiant Airlines added scheduled flights direct from Bismarck to Las Vegas in May 2004, Mesa, Arizona service in October of 2008 and Orlando Stanford service in November 2013.
 Allegiant typically operates two to six flights per week to each destination depending on the time of year.
 Delta Air Lines, since merging with Northwest Airlines in 2009, continues to operate regularly scheduled flights from Bismarck to Minneapolis, Minnesota They have been serving the Bismarck Airport for over 75 years.
 Frontier Airlines began non-stop service to Denver, Colorado in May of 2012 and continues to operate on a seasonal basis.
 The newest airline to Bismarck is American Airlines with daily non-stop service to Dallas Ft.
 Worth and Chicago O'Hare.
 American started service in Bismarck October 2014.
 In 2018 United added service to O'Hare to compliment their Denver Service.